How to Create a Puppy Linux Live USB Drive

 clean

-7. Download dd for Windows and start the program.
+7. Download dd for Windows and launch it.

-8. Write your Puppy ISO to a USB drive using dd by typing:
+8. Write the Puppy ISO to your USB drive using the dd command:

 dd.exe if=path\to\*pup*.iso of=\\.\PhysicalDriveX bs=4M

-of=\\.\PhysicalDriveX: Replace X with the number of your USB drive, as determined in step 3.
+of=\\.\PhysicalDriveX: Replace X with your USB drive number.

 Making a Puppy Linux USB from Linux

-To manually create a bootable Puppy Linux USB from Linux (Ubuntu was used here), use these steps:
+To create a bootable Puppy Linux USB from Linux (Ubuntu used here), follow these steps:

 1. Download Puppy ISO and move it to your Desktop.